Frankfurt (Oder)

-The name of the city makes reference to the Franks, and means Ford of the Franks, and there appears a Gallic rooster in the coat of arms of the city.
+The name of the city makes reference to the Franks, and means Ford of the Franks, and there appears a Gallic rooster in the coats of arms of Frankfurt and Słubice.
 The official name Frankfurt (Oder) and the older Frankfurt an der Oder are used to distinguish it from the larger city of Frankfurt am Main.

 The city's recorded history began in the 13th century as a West Slavic settlement.
 During its history, it was successively part of the Kingdom of Poland, the Margraviate of Brandenburg, the Bohemian Crown, Prussia and Germany.
-After World War II, the eastern part of Frankfurt became part of Poland under the terms of the Potsdam Agreement and was renamed to Słubice, while the western part of Frankfurt became a border city of the German Democratic Republic in 1949.
+After World War II, the eastern part of Frankfurt became again part of Poland under the terms of the Potsdam Agreement and was renamed to Słubice, while the western part of Frankfurt became a border city of the German Democratic Republic in 1949.

 During the communist era, Frankfurt reached a population peak with more than 87,000 inhabitants at the end of the 1980s.
 Following German reunification, the population decreased significantly, but has stabilized in recent years at about 58,000 inhabitants.
 As of 2020, the city plays an important role in German–Polish relations and European integration.
 Frankfurt is home to the European University Viadrina, which has a campus in Słubice, the Collegium Polonicum.